 From Mulholland Drive, you can see the Hollywood Sign and most of the Los Angeles area on a clear day.
 In general, this view will be better in winter.

-Don't be confused by this route, which sounds like it might connect to the Hollywood Reservoir route.
+This route may sound like it connects to the Hollywood Reservoir route above, but it does not.
 Mulholland Highway and Mulholland Drive are not the same.

-Cahuenga Blvd parallels US Hwy 101.
-Near Highland Ave, you'll find an intersection with Mulholland Drive.
-Drive uphill until you see a small overlook and parking lot on the left.
-Walk up the steps to get the panoramic view
+To get to this view, take Highland Ave north past the Hollywood Bowl, turn onto Cahuenga Blvd which parallels U.S. Highway 101 and when you get to Mulholland Drive, go uphill.
+Continue until you see a small overlook and parking lot on the left.
+Walk up the steps to get the panoramic view.